-- Teacher's high quality, accurate formative assessment and experience of the child - Pupil progress, attainment and behaviour • - Development & attainment in comparison to peers and national expectations - Views and experiences of parents/carers - The child's own views - If relevant, assessments, views of and advice from SENCO and external services.
+- Teacher's high quality, accurate formative assessment and experience of the child

+- Pupil progress, attainment and behaviour

+- Development & attainment in comparison to peers and national expectations

+- Views and experiences of parents/carers

+- The child's own views

+• If relevant, assessments, views of and advice from Inclusion Team and external services.
 Plan

 A plan will be drawn up by class teacher in consultation with parents and child.
-The SENCO may also be invited if required.
+A member of the Inclusion Team may also be invited if required.
 The plan will include:

-- The outcomes/targets agreed for the next term SMART targets (Small, Measurable, Achievable, Realistic and Time-bound) The support and interventions to be put in place - ✓ The expected impact on progress, development or behaviour - $\checkmark$ A clear date for review
+- \checkmark The outcomes/targets agreed for the term ahead - ✓ SMART targets (Specific, Measurable, Achievable, Realistic and Time-bound) - \checkmark The support and interventions to be put in place

+- ✓ The expected impact on progress, development or behaviour - \checkmark A clear date for review

 The plan will be recorded on the pupil's Individual Provision Map.
-A copy will be given to the parents and SENCO.
+A copy will be given to the parents to sign and return to school.